Customer Service

 Are you wondering what knowledge-centered service is?
 Don't take wild guesses!
-Here is a complete guide on implementing such a support system.
-Improve customer service teams’ productivity and do so much more!

 Written by Olesia Melnichenko

-In knowledge-centered support, for any customer request, an agent first looks up the knowledge base to see if the case has already been documented.
+In knowledge-centered support, for any client request, an agent first looks up the knowledge base to see if the case has already been documented.
 If so, the agent provides the solution according to the documentation.

 How customer support teams benefit from using KCS

 The knowledge-centered service methodology can change the support teams’ ways of working fundamentally.
-Its main benefit is that it makes knowledge much more available and accessible for anyone who needs it.
+Its main benefit is that it makes collective knowledge much more available and accessible to anyone who needs it.
 Information is no longer locked in the memory of more experienced employees, instead, it becomes a public asset.
 The practical benefits of the KCS approach are multiple.

 Faster issue resolution